 Why do Bed Sores Develop in Nursing Home Residents?
 Bed sores develop when pressure is put on the skin for long periods.
 They cut off blood flow in the underlying area and cause other problems.
 Here is a set of common causes.

 - Pressure.
 Prolonged force on the body will lessen blood flow.
-Blood flow is critical in order to bring oxygen, nutrients, and other things to underlying tissue and vital organs.
+Blood flow is critical to bring oxygen, nutrients, and other things to underlying tissue and vital organs.
 Nursing home patients that are physically disabled are at risk when they are confined to a hospital bed or wheelchair.
-This can trigger wounds when that force breaks the skin and then the underlying area including muscles, tissues, and organs.
+This can trigger wounds when that force breaks the skin and the underlying area, including muscles, tissues, and organs.

 - Shearing.
 Shearing is when two things move in opposite directions.
 That force creates stress on the body.
-If a person is in bed or on a chair all day, they might slip down and that can cause shearing.
+If a person is in bed or on a chair all day, they might slip down, which can cause shearing.
 Yet, it may come about in different ways altogether.
 It is important to check for this issue as it can cause serious damage.

 - Friction.
 Friction occurs when things rub up against people.
 This can be from a medical device, linens, clothes, or something else.
-Certain factors make friction even more seriously including moisture.
-It is important to make sure that people with limited mobility are secured in their position to reduce friction or shearing risks.
+Certain factors make friction even more serious, including moisture.
+It is important to ensure people with limited mobility are secured in their position to reduce friction or shearing risks.

 Nursing home abuse causes many bed sores, pressure ulcers, pain and suffering, punitive damages, and even wrongful death.
-Speak with a bed sore lawyers today in a free consultation and find out how you can get relief from the nursing homes that committed this negligence and medical malpractice.
+Speak with a bed-sore lawyer today in a free consultation and find out how to get relief from the nursing homes that committed this negligence and medical malpractice.

 What are the Four Stages of Bedsores?

-Bedsores are ‘graded’ or ‘staged’ so staff in a nursing home or hospital can track a wound and implement proper medical care.
+Bedsores are ‘graded’ or ‘staged’ so nursing home or hospital staff can track a wound and implement proper medical care.
 The staging system is standardized using objective information to provide a standardized level of care for these injuries.

 Stage 3 –By the time a skin ulcer reaches this stage (stage iii), it has extended through all the skin layers down to the muscle, damaging or destroying the affected tissue and creating a deep, crater-like wound.